threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 | Total yearly rewards           | 423.13     |
 | Staking yearly ROI in TFT (%)  | 1.32923    |

-With Table 6, we use a monthly revenues of 16,000$USD for the TFGrid.
+For Table 6, we use a monthly revenues of 16,000$USD for the TFGrid.

 | Table 6.
 Farmer staking          |            |
 | ------------------------------ | ---------- |